herissonsilvahs/api-webtest/README.md

 * Enter directory project and run composer install to add dependences
 * In folder configs/ setup your configuration enviroment and Database
 * In src/container.php you can add the configurations to slim
+* To access api, is necessary setup a website in src/routes/routes.php, i will change this in future

 **Missing implements**
 * Update routers